cuducos/alchemydumps/README.rst

 Tests
 -----

-If you wanna to run the tests:
+If you wanna run the tests:

 ::